cheminfo/eln-docs/docs/70_eln/10_eln-toc/README.md

 # TOC of ELN entries

-This view allows to manage the reaction entries in the Electronic Laboratory Notebook.
+This view allows you to manage the reaction entries in the Electronic Laboratory Notebook.

 From there you can: